Frequently Asked Questions

 Does Colleyville offer Sunday Morning classes?

 Yes!
 Each Sunday during the school year (September-May), we gather at 9:15am for Sunday School.
-We begin with a time of acoustic singing together in the Sanctuary, and then split off into various classes.
 We offer classes for children ages 2 years old through High School, and also a separate class for adults.
 In addition, we offer an infant and toddler nursery during the Sunday School hour.
 We believe that the Sunday School hour provides us with an important time of Christian education, discipleship and fellowship outside of our normal worship service.